wjr83/Interactive-Lab-Hub/Lab 5/README.md

 > * The recyclable material identification system is susceptible to malfunction or breakdown when exposed to extreme environmental conditions, such as extreme heat, heavy rain, or physical damage.
 > * Regular wear and tear, including camera lens contamination and sensor degradation, can contribute to breakdown over time.
 > * If the machine learning model used in the recyclable material identification system becomes outdated and no longer receives updates or refinements, it may become less effective.
-> * In the event of loss of power or, if solar-powered, weather (rain or snow) preventing optimal charge of the system causing system to turn-off.
+> * In the event of loss of power or, if solar-powered, weather (rain or snow) preventing optimal charge of the system causing the system to turn off.

 When it breaks, how will the recyclable material identification system break?